intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/question-answering/quantization/inc/README.md

 # Question answering
 The script `run_qa.py` provides three quantization approaches (PostTrainingStatic, PostTrainingStatic and QuantizationAwareTraining) based on [Intel® Neural Compressor](https://github.com/intel/neural-compressor).

-Here is how to run the script:
+For PyTorch, Here is how to run the script:

 ```
 python run_qa.py \